paritytech/capi/docs/getting_started/first_steps.md

   })
 ```

-Next, we sign the transaction with the `ExtrinsicSender`.
+Next, we sign the transaction with `alice`.

 ```diff
 Balances